 You can sort data in a column by clicking its header.
 You can also copy a column header or all headers of the table to the clipboard.
 Just right-click any table header to get the context menu and select the target command.

-Click an arrow nearby a cell counter to expand and collapse the cell output.
+You can manage the length of the notebook by expanding and collapsing cell outputs.
+Click an arrow nearby a cell counter to expand or collapse the cell output.

 JetBrains DataSpell provides the full-functional Jupyter Notebook Debugger.